 Co-authored with Vincent, F.; Leavy, G.; and Brown, C. Northern Ireland Association for Mental Health.
 2011.
 Internal publication.

-Co-authored with David Tombs for the European Slave Trade Conference in Dublin, Ireland, July 2007.
+Co-authored and presented with David Tombs for the European Slave Trade Conference in Dublin, Ireland, July 2007.

 watercolor images above are kindly provided by Suzanne Stovall Vinson